 Make it your own

-Here are a few resources and ideas to help you explore family engagement for your school’s particular grade levels:
+Here are a few resources and ideas to help you explore family engagement strategies for schools based on your particular grade levels:

 6. Cultivate joy and fun

 It may go without saying – but learning can be incredibly joyful and fun.
-In fact, when we experience joy, our bodies benefit in multiple ways thanks to specific neurotransmitters processing our positive emotions in our brains.
+In fact, when we experience joy, our bodies benefit in multiple ways as a result of the neurotransmitters processing and sending signals in our brains and bodies.

-As educators navigate the evolving effects of the global pandemic, joy has and continues to provide an antidote to uncertainty, fear, and loneliness.
-Fun and joyful family engagement strategies can further bolster family-school partnerships and school community engagement.
-Ultimately, joy helps build a positive school climate for student learning.
+As educators navigate the evolving effects of the global pandemic, joy has provided and continues to provide an antidote to uncertainty, fear, and loneliness.
+Fun and joyful family engagement strategies can further bolster family-school community engagement.
+Ultimately, joy helps build a positive school climate for student success.

 Make it your own